 The cause of adenomyosis isn't known.
 There have been many theories, including:

 Invasive tissue growth.
-Some experts believe that adenomyosis results from the direct invasion of endometrial cells from the lining of the uterus into the muscle that forms the uterine walls.
+Some experts believe that endometrial cells from the lining of the uterus invade the muscle that forms the uterine walls.
 Uterine incisions made during an operation such as a cesarean section (C-section) might promote the direct invasion of the endometrial cells into the wall of the uterus.

 Developmental origins.
-Other experts suspect that adenomyosis originates within the uterine muscle from endometrial tissue deposited there when the uterus first formed in the fetus.
+Other experts suspect that endometrial tissue is deposited in the uterine muscle when the uterus is first formed in the fetus.

 Stem cell origins.
 A recent theory proposes that bone marrow stem cells might invade the uterine muscle, causing adenomyosis.

-Regardless of how adenomyosis develops, its growth depends on the circulating estrogen in women's bodies.
+Regardless of how adenomyosis develops, its growth depends on the body's circulating estrogen.

 Risk factors for adenomyosis include:

-Prior uterine surgery, such as a C-section or fibroid removal
+Prior uterine surgery, such as C-section, fibroid removal, or dilatation and curettage (D&C)

 If you often have prolonged, heavy bleeding during your periods, you can develop chronic anemia, which causes fatigue and other health problems.